 What Are Kidney Function Tests?

-What is a kidney test?
-Kidney function tests are clinical investigations that determine the state of the kidneys in an individual.
-It is a method of diagnosing the condition of your kidneys without having to perform an internal examination.
+Kidney function tests are clinical tests that assess the condition of an individual's kidneys.
+It is a method for diagnosing your kidney condition without performing an internal examination.

 Why Might I Need a Kidney Function Test?

-- You have symptoms that may be associated with kidney issues, such as leg swelling or difficulty in passing urine
+- You have symptoms that may be associated with kidney issues, such as leg swelling or difficulty passing urine.

 What Are the Types of Kidney Function Tests?

-Depending on the patient’s comfort, there are various options for a kidney function test.
-Let’s take a look at some of them:
+Curious about what tests are done to check kidney function?
+Depending on the patient’s comfort and medical needs, there are various options for a kidney function test.
+Here’s a look at some of them:

 - Urine Tests: These tests examine your urine to check for any indications of the state of your kidneys.
 The most common of the two is known as a urinalysis.